 This is true for people vaccinated against COVID-19 and the flu.
 If a vaccinated person gets infected, they may not have symptoms at all.

-Still, getting the flu shot is worth it.
-Even though it is still possible to get the flu if you’re vaccinated, your symptoms are likely to be milder and you’ll be less at risk for serious complications such as pneumonia.
+The same is true with the flu vaccine: You can still get infected but your symptoms will likely be milder and you’ll be less likely to experience serious complications such as pneumonia.

-How can I treat mild cold, flu or COVID-19 symptoms?
+How can I treat mild cold, flu, RSV or COVID-19 symptoms?

-First off, if you have a confirmed but mild case of COVID-19 — or a highly suspected one, such as after being exposed to someone who has it — you need to stay home and stay away from other people.
+If you have a confirmed but mild case of COVID-19 — or a highly suspected one, such as after being exposed to someone who has it — you need to stay home and stay away from other people for at least five days, per the CDC’s updated recommendations.
 It’s OK to go to the doctor if you need to, but call ahead, wear a mask and stay physically distant from others.

-There are many things you can do at home to treat mild symptoms of a cold, flu or COVID-19.
+There are many things you can do at home to treat mild symptoms of a cold, flu, RSV or COVID-19.
 If you have a headache or fever, take over-the-counter medication like Tylenol.
 Cough syrups can help with a cough, while nasal sprays can help with nasal congestion.

 If your throat is sore, try gargling salt water, drinking warm liquids or sucking on hard candies or throat lozenges.
 Having a humidifier in the room or taking a hot shower can also help with congestion.